- March 30, 2016

 "A Chair in a Room: Greenwater" is a virtual reality psychological thriller set in the creepy town of Greenwater, Mississippi.
 As a patient in a mental hospital, you'll uncover disturbing memories and face supernatural forces while trying to unravel the truth behind your past.
 With a strong emphasis on narrative, the game features atmospheric environments and challenging puzzles that will keep you on the edge of your seat.

-- Excellent use of room-scale VR, allowing for immersive exploration and interaction with the environment.
+- Excellent use of room-scale VR, allowing for immersive gameplay without the need for teleportation.

-- The game is relatively short, with a playtime of around 3-5 hours, which may not justify the price for some players.
+- Short playtime of around 3-4 hours may not justify the price for some players.

 story